 1. POP (Public Offering Price) is the NAV (Net Asset Value) plus a sales charge.
 All POPs are subject to revision and include the maximum sales charge.

-4. No sales charge applies to Class A and Investor Class share investments of $1,000,000 or more ($250,000 or more with respect to MainStay California Tax Free Opportunities Fund, MainStay High Yield Municipal Bond Fund, MainStay New York Tax Free Opportunities Fund, MainStay Tax Advantaged Short Term Bond Fund, and MainStay Tax Free Bond Fund; or $500,000 or more with respect to MainStay Floating Rate Fund and MainStay Short Duration High Yield Fund).
+4. No sales charge applies to Class A and Investor Class share investments of $1,000,000 or more ($250,000 or more with respect to MainStay California Tax Free Opportunities Fund, MainStay High Yield Municipal Bond Fund, MainStay New York Tax Free Opportunities Fund, MainStay Tax Advantaged Short Term Bond Fund, MainStay Tax Free Bond Fund, MainStay Floating Rate Fund, MainStay Short Duration High Yield Fund, and MainStay MacKay Infrastructure Bond Fund).
 For purchases of Class A and Investor Class shares of each MainStay Fund made without an initial sales charge on or after August 1, 2017, a contingent deferred sales charge of 1.00% may be imposed on certain redemptions made within 18 months of the date of purchase.

 The P/E Ratio (price-to-earnings) denotes the weighted average of all the P/Es of the securities in the Fund's portfolio.
 The P/B Ratio (price-to-book) is the weighted average of all the P/Bs of the securities in the Fund's portfolio.
 Return on Equity (ROE) is the weighted average of all the ROEs of the securities in the Fund's portfolio.
 ROE is calculated by dividing net income by book value.
 Standard deviation measures how widely dispersed a fund's returns have been over a specified period of time.
 A high standard deviation indicates that the range is wide, implying greater potential for volatility.
 Beta is a measure of historical volatility relative to an appropriate index (benchmark) based on its investment objective.
 A beta greater than 1.00 indicates volatility greater than the benchmark's.
 Alpha measures a fund's risk-adjusted performance and is expressed as an annualized percentage.
 R-Squared measures the percentage of a fund's movements that result from movements in the index.
 The Sharpe Ratio shown is calculated for the past 36-month period by dividing annualized excess returns by annualized standard deviation.
 The Annual Turnover Rate is as of the most recent annual shareholder report.
 Upside/Downside Market Capture measures a manager's performance in up/down markets relative to the Fund's benchmark.